-Trump’s Supreme Court choice meets with GOP senators as Republicans fast track nomination
+Trump’s Supreme Court choice meets with GOP senators as Republicans fast-track nomination

 “One of the things I want to ask her is, will she recuse herself in terms of any election issues that come before us, because if she does not recuse herself, I fear that the court will be further delegitimized,” Booker said Sunday in an appearance on NBC News’s “Meet the Press.”

-Vice President Pence, White House Chief of Staff Mark Meadows and White House Counsel Pat Cipollone also appeared with Barrett and McConnell at the brief appearance before reporters Tuesday morning.
+Vice President Pence, White House Chief of Staff Mark Meadows and White House counsel Pat Cipollone also appeared with Barrett and McConnell at the brief appearance before reporters Tuesday morning.

 She is scheduled to meet with nine Republicans, including Judiciary Committee Chairman Lindsey O. Graham (S.C.), who plans to begin confirmation hearings Oct.
 12. Barrett is also meeting with the panel’s former chairman, Charles E. Grassley (Iowa), and Mike Crapo (Idaho), Cory Gardner (Colo.), Rick Scott (Fla.)
 Ted Cruz (Tex.), John Thune (S.D.) and Mike Lee (Utah).